fcdb32/formula-streaming/README.md

 It is necessary to ensure that formulas are compiled only at the start of the application.
 A stream of argument sets can be provided by continuously reading from a file in a loop, or by continuously generating random numbers.

-All development must be done in the public GitHub or GitLab repository and the final version of the code must be available in it.
-Using CI/CD practices would be a plus.

 # Usage

 ```